Lenart12/RFmon/README.md

 ## Installing

-To install ZAREMON, follow these steps:
+To install RFMON, follow these steps:

 0. **(Clone this repository)**